apache/spark/docs/configuration.md

   <td><code>1m</code></td>
   <td>
     <p> The max size of an individual block to push to the remote shuffle services.
 Blocks larger than this threshold are not pushed to be merged remotely.
 These shuffle blocks will be fetched by the executors in the original manner. </p>
-    <p> Setting this too high would result in more blocks to be pushed to remote shuffle services but those are already efficiently fetched with the existing mechanisms resulting in additional overhead of pushing the large blocks to remote shuffle services. </p>
+    <p> Setting this too high would result in more blocks to be pushed to remote shuffle services but those are already efficiently fetched with the existing mechanisms resulting in additional overhead of pushing the large blocks to remote shuffle services.
+It is recommended to set <code>spark.shuffle.push.maxBlockSizeToPush</code> lesser than <code>spark.shuffle.push.maxBlockBatchSize</code> config's value. </p>
     <p> Setting this too low would result in lesser number of blocks getting merged and directly fetched from mapper external shuffle service results in higher small random reads affecting overall disk I/O performance. </p>
   </td>
   <td>3.2.0</td>